ywdavi/Supervised-Learning-Projects-Showcase/README.md

 ---

 Feel free to explore each project to dive deeper into the different machine learning tasks and methodologies used.
-Each project folder contains the code, models, and relevant documentation to replicate the experiments.
+Each project folder contains the code and a small report showing the methodologies and some results.